Rolling Roof Trusses

 Factory-made trusses save time and give you a roof engineered for strength and stability.

 Synopsis: A veteran frame carpenter walks you through the process of installing simple gable trusses by hand (no crane involved).
-He offers tips for getting the job done quickly and accurately, along with guidelines for bracing the trusses.
+He offers tips for getting the job done quickly and accurately, along with guidelines for bracing the roof trusses.

 Roof trusses offer many advantages.
 They are lightweight (generally made from kiln-dried 2x4s), so they are fairly easy to handle.
 Because trusses are engineered, they can span longer distances without having to rest on interior bearing walls, allowing for more flexibility in room size and layout.
 Finally, installing trusses on most houses is pretty simple.
 If you want to get a house weatherized quickly, roof trusses are the way to go.
 Ceiling joists and rafters are installed in one shot, and no tricky cuts or calculations are required.